chrisjpatty/corporate-finance-notes/src/notes/2018-10-02-raising-capital.md

 * **Firm commitment cash offer** - Company negotiates an agreement with an investment banker to underwrite and distribute the new shares.
 A specified number of shares are bought by underwriters and sold at a higher price.
 * **Best efforts cash offer** - Company has investment bankers sell as many of the new shares as possible at the agreed-upon price.
 There is no guarantee about how much capital will be raised.
 * **Dutch Auction cash offer** - The investment bankers auction shares to determine the highest offer price obtainable for a given number of shares to be sold.
 * **Direct rights offer** - The company offers the new stock directly to its existing shareholders.
 This avoids diluting your ownership.

+# IPO Underpricing

+* There's an incentive to underprice an IPO a little bit.